 Wedding Candle Lighting Ceremony

-A truly unique way to individualise your wedding day, regardless of faith, is to incorporate a candle lighting ceremony as part of your wedding service.
-Lighting your very own personalised unity candles, serves as a moving gesture of love and symbolises the union of Bride & Groom, their families and friends, as two become one.
+Incorporating a candle lighting ceremony as part of your wedding service, regardless of faith, serves as a moving gesture of love to symbolise the union of Bride & Groom, their families and friends, as two become one.

 Your Minister, Priest, Wedding Planner or Celebrant may also suggest the inclusion of personalised candles as part of the wedding ceremony.